Skip to next element

 The slight change in the placement of the double bond results in Delta-8 THC being weaker than Delta-9 in its affinity with CB1 receptors.

 Users often describe Delta-8 products as a more clear-headed and mellow high compared to Delta-9.
-It’s favored for those who tend to have a negative experience with Delta-9 THC due to its intensity, resulting in feelings of anxiety and paranoia.
+It’s favored for those who tend to have a negative experience with delta-9 THC due to its intensity, resulting in feelings of anxiety and paranoia.

 Legality